Medicare Enrolled

 What this data tells you about Dr. Dorn

-Dr. Valerie Dorn is an optician in Sebring, FL, with 19 years in practice.
+Dr. Valerie Dorn is an optician specialist in Sebring, FL, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Dorn performed 5,346 Medicare services across 3,313 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Dorn received a total of $1,237 from 19 pharmaceutical and/or device companies across 69 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in optician.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.